The New Light - Christian Folk-Rock in the 60s

 Greg is a fulltime music minister in a church and teaches guitar, piano and voice.
 Jerry is involved in the music of his church, playing the guitar and singing at times.
 A few years ago, Jerry had a solo release of some songs he had written.
 It made the charts in some regional stations and had some national success.

 Our brother Gary was killed in a traffic accident in 1972.
 I had left and was in Kenya at that time, but the group was continuing and were on their way to a program when Gary was involved in the accident.
 We have lost touch with Karen Tudor, our keyboardist.

 I have been involved in music with church work and other groups in countries where I have lived: Kenya, Cyprus, South Africa and Richmond, Virginia, and now live in Arlington, Texas (DFW area).
-After involvement with the worship bands of two other churches in DFW, from September 2011 until the COVID-18 virus shut things down in March 2020, I played saxophone in the contemporary worship band of our church, The Crossroads of Arlington (in Pantego).
+After involvement with the worship bands of two other churches in DFW, from September 2011 until the COVID-18 virus shut things down in March 2020, I played saxophone in the contemporary worship band of Crossroads of Arlington (in Pantego).
 I have played in blues and jazz or rock bands and always been involved in church bands.

 The New Light traveled around Arkansas, playing in college student groups on several campuses, much of it under sponsorship of the Baptist Student Unions (now called Baptist Collegiate Ministry) on the campuses.
 We played high school church after-game events, and sang at state convention events of various kinds.